Wisdom Teeth Chart

 Step 3: Document

 Subsequently, utilize the dedicated sections to log the condition of the wisdom teeth.
-In addition, the template features a dedicated section for supplementary notes, allowing for observations, findings, or a list of further tests needed to investigate any issue thoroughly or clarify points of concern.
+In addition, the template features a dedicated section for your notes, allowing for observations, findings, or a list of further tests needed to investigate any issue thoroughly or clarify points of concern.

 Step 4: Safeguard the template copy